Commitment to Character

 We are willing to share Mother Nature’s special Whitefish recipe for consistent snow conditions, however please note that several ingredients are only available locally:

-- Mix Pacific air flow with cold Canadian and continental air flow (read: lighter, drier snow than the Pacific Northwest) to produce 300 inches of snow annually.
+Mix Pacific air flow with cold Canadian and continental air flow (read: lighter, drier snow than the Pacific Northwest) to produce an average of 300+ inches of snow annually.

 Frabert – Clod of the Week Award